 President of the Friedrich A. v.
 Hayek Institute in Vienna, Austria and Director of the Austrian Economics Center.
 Being a worldwide networker she uses these abilities to promote free market policies; in addition she is a frequent speaker on public policy related issues, especially on deregulation and competition topics, the Future of Europe and Austrian Economics.
-Barbara Kolm is an Associate Professor of Austrian Economics at the University of Donja Gorica, Montenegro and a member of the Board of Business Consultants of the Austrian Federal Economic Chamber and a Member of the Mont Pélerin Society.
+Barbara Kolm is an Associate Professor of Austrian Economics at the University of Donja Gorica, Montenegro and a member of the Board of Business Consultants of the Austrian Chamber of Commerce and a Member of the Mont Pélerin Society.
 She is President of the European Center for Economic Growth.

 Richard Zundritsch is a business consultant with a focus on the capital markets and small business M&A. He previously worked as a director of corporate finance for numerous international banks in Austria and Germany, and across Eastern Europe and Latin America.
 Dr. Zundritsch is fluent in English, German, Dutch and French.